DeAndre Hopkins donates money to coronavirus relief fund

 DeAndre Hopkins will likely be a fan favorite in Arizona once the NFL season eventually starts up.

-However, despite just being traded to the Cardinals, he is already making a positive impact with his new club.
+Despite just being traded to the Cardinals, he is already making a positive impact with his new community.
 “To my new AZ family, I can’t wait until everything settles down so I can get out there and play in front of you all,” Hopkins said on social media.
 “Until then, I wanted to do my part for my new community and donate $150,00 to the Arizona coronavirus relief fund.
 Stay safe and rise up red sea.”
-Great job by 'Nuk' to show leadership and give much-needed funds to those that need it in his new community.
+Great job by 'Nuk' to show leadership and give much-needed funds to those that need it during this time.

-However, despite just being traded to the Cardinals, he is already making a positive impact with his new club.
+Despite just being traded to the Cardinals, he is already making a positive impact with his new community.

 “To my new AZ family, I can’t wait until everything settles down so I can get out there and play in front of you all,” Hopkins said on social media.
 “Until then, I wanted to do my part for my new community and donate $150,00 to the Arizona coronavirus relief fund.
 Stay safe and rise up red sea.”

-Great job by 'Nuk' to show leadership and give much-needed funds to those that need it in his new community.
+Great job by 'Nuk' to show leadership and give much-needed funds to those that need it during this time.

 Stay safe and rise up #RedSea ?? pic.twitter.com/2rTEyCWexQ— Deandre Hopkins (@DeAndreHopkins) March 27, 2020